-Transport networks are the basis for packet networks (e.g. Ethernet, IP) as well as TDM infrastructures like the good old telephone networks.
-Therefore they have to offer high levels of reliability and predictability.
+Transport networks are the basis for packet networks (e.g. Ethernet, IP) as well as TDM infrastructures like the good old telephony networks.
+Therefore, they have to offer high levels of reliability and predictability.
 This also contributes to the fact that the transport network operators often are a little bit reluctant to employ new technologies like ASON/ASTN.

-2.1 Business Interaction
+2.1 Business Interactions

 Transport network operators often have to buy or lease optical fibers from transport and utility companies as the basis of their network infrastructure.
 The fibers themselves often are quite abundant in today's infrastructures.
-Only their equipping with TDM (SDH/SONET) or WDM nodes at the endpoints and corresponding network management systems defines the value.
+Only their equipping with TDM (SDH/SONET) or WDM nodes at the endpoints and corresponding network management systems defines their value.
 The generated bandwidth is sold to carriers that themselves sell bandwidth in the form of SDH and or packet transfer to customers and retailers, as shown in Figure 1.

-Figure 1 Value System of Network Operators.
+Figure 1 Value system of network operators